azcastillo/erdos2021_nfl_predmodel/README.md

 GOAL:

 Analysis will consist of examining data from the 2018 NFL season to find out which offensive and defensive formations are more or less likely to commit penalties.
-Moreoever, we want to predict penalties based on week 1 player tracking data as well as predict defensive pass interference (DPI) using a more comprehensive approach.
+Moreoever, we aim to predict penalties based on week 1 player tracking data as well as plays data.

 # Model Building: